-Those dreaming of exploring this ancient thoroughfare from start to finish can look forward to marvelling at the coastal town of Dover.
-Its breathtaking white cliffs have acted as a symbol of arrival in Britain for many centuries, while the imposing 12th century Dover Castle has helped to shape history since its construction, having fended off invaders in medieval times and having played a pivotal role in both World Wars.
+If you’re dreaming of exploring this ancient thoroughfare from start to finish, you can look forward to marvelling at the coastal town of Dover.
+Its breath-taking white cliffs have acted as a symbol of arrival in Britain for many centuries, while the imposing 12th century Dover Castle has helped to shape history since its construction, having fended off invaders in medieval times and having played a pivotal role in both World Wars.

 The Roman road then leads to the historic cathedral city and UNESCO World Heritage Site of Canterbury.
 The city offers a plethora of attractions that span the centuries; from the splendour of Canterbury Cathedral to the ruins of St Augustine’s Abbey and the Roman Museum.

-Once in London, explorers can seek out a section of the road that still exists, close to Mansion House Underground station, and visit London's Roman Amphitheatre.
-Visitors can close their eyes and visualise the capital as Londinium, a major commercial hub during the Roman era.
+Once in London, future explorers can seek out a section of the road that still exists, close to Mansion House Underground station, and visit London's Roman Amphitheatre.
+Here, it’s easy to close your eyes and visualise the capital as Londinium, a major commercial hub during the Roman era.

-A branch of Watling Street continued to the walled city of Chester, where visitors can dream of retracing Roman footsteps under the Eastgate and Eastgate Clock, which stands on the original entrance to what was the Roman fortress of Deva Victrix.
+A branch of Watling Street continued to the walled city of Chester, where you can retrace Roman footsteps under the Eastgate and Eastgate Clock, which stands on the original entrance to what was the Roman fortress of Deva Victrix.
 Other unmissable historic places to plan into a Roman-themed itinerary include the family-friendly Dewa Roman Experience, due to reopen in September 2021 after a refurbishment, as well as Chester Cathedral and the largest Roman amphitheatre in Britain.

 Gloucester to Silchester

-Those wishing to tick off a shorter Roman adventure can take a road trip along Ermin Way.
+If you’d prefer a shorter Roman adventure, plan a road trip along Ermin Way.
 Although the official road begins in Gloucester, around an hour away by car is the fortress and baths of Caerleon, the only permanent Roman base in Wales.
 Itineraries could also include a trip to see the impressive remains of Romano-British homes, markets and temples at Caerwent Roman Town.

 The next stop along this well-trodden path is the town of Cirencester, often referred to as the capital of the Cotswolds.
 Once a bustling Romano-British settlement, it later featured in the Domesday Book and is home to an authentic ancient amphitheatre, as well as a sea of fascinating Roman artefacts housed in the Corinium Museum.

-This route then comes to the Hampshire village of Silchester, where history buffs can explore original Roman city walls, as well as the nearby amphitheatre.
+This route then comes to the Hampshire village of Silchester, where you can explore original Roman city walls, as well as the nearby amphitheatre.